-St John’s has societies on subjects as diverse as art, chess, philanthropy and beekeeping.
+St John’s has societies on subjects as diverse as art, philanthropy and beekeeping.
 If you want to delve further into your own academic specialism, or find out more about a different one, we also have a wide range of academic societies which run events and bring in top speakers.

 Both the Fisher Building and the Old Divinity School offer fantastic venue spaces which have enabled the College to become a major hub in Cambridge for drama, music and the arts.
 We are a frequent host venue for bigger events, such as the Cambridge Science Festival, the Cambridge Shakespeare Festival, and the Cambridge Festival of Ideas.

-Queries regarding student societies should be directed to the Administrator for the Associated Societies.
+Other queries regarding student societies should be directed to the Administrator for the Associated Societies.

 Click on any of the links below to find out more about the different societies at St John's